APre203/covid-graph/README.md

 # covid-graph

-Graphs the amount of people fuly vaccinated in any state in the US
+Graphs the amount of people fully vaccinated in any state in the US

 ## How to use: